Rules for the Use of Boats at UW FHL

 14. When you fail to vent a gas can, it creates a vacuum that makes it impossible for gas to flow to the engine.
 Make sure the gas tanks are always vented.
 Close the vent ONLY when carrying / moving a gas can: leave vents open on full and empty cans stored in the fuel shed, on docks, and on boats.

-15. A strong stream of water should be shooting from the engine housing.
+15. A strong stream of water should be shooting from the housing of a running engine.
 Check the flow before leaving the dock and periodically while under way.
 Engine RPMs and exhaust smoke should be monitored for signs of overheating.
 If the motor stops/slows and it’s not a fuel issue: put shifter in neutral, turn off the ignition and check for kelp, plastic bags, or other debris that may be blocking the coolant intakes (in front of propeller).
 If blockage can be identified and coolant stream returns, you may proceed cautiously while monitoring engine, otherwise get help (see next section, Emergencies).
 Never operate an engine that has overheated or has an impeded flow of cooling water.

 Emergencies